kgkswapan/kaziswapan.com/src/content/quotes/adaptibility-and-survival.md

 ---
-quote: "It’s not the biggest or strongest that survive, but the most adaptable."
+quote: "It is not the strongest species that survive, nor the most intelligent, but the ones most responsive to change."
-author: ""
+author: "Leon C. Megginson"
 source: ""
 tags:
   - philosophy